LABORATORY RESEARCH USE ONLY. NOT INTENDED FOR CONSUMPTION.

 Research on OXTR pharmacology has focused on developing selective agonists and antagonists for receptor characterization.
 Structure-activity relationship studies have identified critical residues for receptor binding, including the Tyr² and Ile³ positions as key determinants of OXTR versus vasopressin receptor selectivity.
 Cyclic and linear peptide analogs have been synthesized and characterized for potency, selectivity, and metabolic stability.
 Non-peptide OXTR ligands have also been developed as pharmacological tools for receptor studies.

-Manning M et al. “Oxytocin and vasopressin agonists and antagonists as research tools and potential therapeutics.”
+Manning M et al. “Oxytocin and vasopressin agonists and antagonists as research tools and potential research tools.”
 J Neuroendocrinol.
 2012.
 PubMed

 Central Oxytocin Signaling Research